 - Exposure to someone diagnosed with COVID-19 in the past 14 days, or

 - Unexplained fever, cough, shortness of breath, chills, muscle pain, headache, sore throat, and/or new loss of taste or smell within the prior two weeks.
 Other less common symptoms, including gastrointestinal symptoms like nausea, vomiting, or diarrhea, have been reported.

 The ability of testing to detect SARS-CoV-2 is dependent on sampling technique, fluid sampled, the test performed and the timing of the test relative to the infectious course.(8) The reported sensitivity of SARS-CoV-2 testing using polymerase chain reaction (PCR) testing is approximately 70% to 90%, meaning that up to 30% of infected patients will be reported as free of the virus.(9) Viral transmission may occur up to three days before patients become symptomatic.
 Adult patients who have had a mild or moderate case of COVID-19 do not have replication-competent virus beyond 10 days following symptom onset.
 However, replication-competent virus has been identified between 10 and 20 days post-symptom onset in immunocompromised patients and those who have had a severe-case of COVID-19.
 Viral particles may be detected by PCR for up to three months following infection; however, it may occur beyond that in severe infections.(8)

 Currently, antibody testing does not have a role in perioperative screening and risk stratification.
 Antibodies develop in the second week of symptoms and not all patients who are infected with SARS-CoV-2 develop detectable antibodies.(11, 12) Additionally, antibody tests have the potential of cross-reaction with other coronaviruses, resulting in false-postive results.(12, 13) As a result, antibody testing should not be performed during routine preoperative screening.

 A population risk assessment identifying the prevalence of SARS-CoV-2 should be reviewed.
 When there is local or regional presence(14) of SARS-CoV-2:

-- All patients should be screened for symptoms prior to presenting to the hospital.
+- All patients should be screened for symptoms prior to presenting to the healthcare facility.
 Patients reporting symptoms should be referred for additional evaluation.
 All other patients should undergo nucleic acid amplification testing (including PCR tests) prior to undergoing non-emergent surgery.

 - If a patient tests positive for SARS-CoV-2, elective surgical procedures should be delayed until the patient is no longer infectious and has demonstrated recovery from COVID-19.
 A patient may be infectious until either: